ali8137/ecommerce-backend/README.md

       - has many-to-one relationship with Customer
     - Category:
       - has one-to-many relationship with Product
-    - Inventory:
+    - QtyPerSize:
-      - has many-to-one (or can be one-to-one) relationship with Product
+      - has one-to-one (or can be many-to-one) relationship with Product
     - Cart:
       - has many-to-one relationship with Customer
       - has one-to-many relationship with CartItem